ideasonpurpose/ansible-playbooks/README.md

 #### Controller Setup

 This should be every step necessary to set up a clean Mavericks system to run the playbooks.
+This should only need to be done once.

 1. Install Xcode from the Mac App Store
 2. Install [Homebrew][]